Markets 2021: Stocks Soar, IPOs Explode, Crypto Unleashes - ExBulletin

 BATTERY POWER

 Sales of electric vehicles have nearly doubled around the world as automakers launched new models.
 Many consumers bought electric vehicles to avoid burning oil, but others opted for quick acceleration and precise handling.
 Shares of Tesla, the world leader in electric vehicles, have jumped more than 40% as of December 22.
-The old guard of the industry has strengthened its commitment to electric vehicles, for example, General Motors is planning a GMC Hummer EV.
+The industry’s old guard has stepped up its commitment to electric vehicles – for example, General Motors is planning a GMC Hummer EV.
 Although electric vehicles will only account for 5.8% of global new vehicle sales this year, that figure could increase by nearly 15% in 2025, according to research firm LMC Automotive.

 DO YOU HAVE TOKENS?